deepakkumar1984/SuperchargedArray/README.md

-# OpenCL.Tensor
+# System.ArrayExtension

-A C# Multi dimensional tensor with OpenCL backend to run on any hardware like Intel CPU/GPU, AMD, NVIDIA etc.
+The .NET default built-in System.Array is very limited in terms of processing and usability.
+Here is the extended version of the Array with accelerated speed to execute operations on almost any hardware supporting OpenCL like Intel CPU, NVIDIA, AMD, Intel GPU, FPGA etc.